 Unsubsidized Federal Student Loans

-But on a Federal Direct Unsubsidized loan, the interest accumulates even while you’re in school and during the grace period—even though you aren’t required to make any payments while in school.
+On a Federal Direct Unsubsidized Loan, the interest accumulates even while you’re in school and during the grace period — even though you aren’t required to make any payments while in school.

 The interest is then capitalized, meaning it gets added to the total principal amount of your loan.
 That amount in turn accrues interest, and you end up owing more when you graduate than you originally borrowed.